 Matt Parlow is in his fourth year as the Dean of the Chapman University Dale E. Fowler School of Law.
 He also holds the Donald P. Kennedy Chair in Law.
 Previously, Dean Parlow was the Associate Dean for Academic Affairs and a Professor of Law at Marquette University Law School, where he taught Property, Land Use, Legislation, Urban Redevelopment, and Professional Sports Law (with Major League Baseball Commissioner Emeritus Bud Selig).
-In 2010-11, the students voted Dean Parlow as the winner of the James D. Ghiardi Award for Outstanding Teaching, Student Body Support, and Scholarship.
-He previously taught at Chapman University School of Law from 2005 to 2008.
+Prior to that, he served on the faculty at the Fowler School of Law from 2005 to 2008.
 Dean Parlow was voted the Professor of the Year during his time at both Marquette Law School and the Fowler School of Law.

 Dean Parlow's scholarship focuses on local government law, land use, urban redevelopment, and sports law.
-His articles have appeared in the Colorado Law Review, Temple Law Review, Oklahoma Law Review, and Virginia Sports and Entertainment Law Journal, among other journals.
+His articles have appeared in the Colorado Law Review, Temple Law Review, Oklahoma Law Review, and Harvard Journal of Sports and Entertainment Law, among other journals.